Edwardstong/Investigate_Calorie_In_Recipies/README.md

 **Significance of the Table**
 The data suggests that recipes have been gradually increasing in calorie content, with a sharp rise after 2015.
 This could indicate a **shift towards richer, more indulgent recipes** in recent years.
 Understanding calorie trends helps analyze **whether people are favoring higher-calorie recipes over time**, which could reflect changes in cooking habits, food preferences, or even societal dietary trends.
 If the trend continues, it may have implications for **public health, dietary recommendations, and consumer food choices**.

+## Assessment of Missingness
+I believe the **"description"** column in the dataset could be Not Missing at Random (NMAR).
+The likelihood of missingness in this column may be related to the nature of the recipes themselves.
+For example, contributors might intentionally leave the description blank for well-known recipes, assuming users already understand them.
+Since NMAR missingness depends on the unobserved values of the missing data itself, it is difficult to correct using standard missing data techniques.
+However, to determine if the missingness could instead be **Missing at Random (MAR)**, I would need additional data, such as Recipe popularity.
+(If lower-rated recipes tend to have missing descriptions, it may suggest that users are less engaged with them, shifting the missingness toward MAR.)

+### **Missingness Permutation Test of description column on submitted column**

+The permutation test was conducted to determine whether the missingness of the **"description"** column in the dataset is **dependent on the "submitted" date**.

+#### **Null Hypothesis (H₀)**
+The missingness of the **"description"** column is **independent** of the submission date, meaning missing values occur randomly concerning when a recipe was submitted.

+#### **Alternative Hypothesis (H₁)**
+The missingness of the **"description"** column **depends on the submission date**, indicating that certain time periods have a higher likelihood of missing values.

+#### **Results of the Permutation Test**
+- The **p-value** from the test is calculated as the proportion of test statistics (from the randomized permutations) that are **greater than or equal** to the observed absolute difference in submission dates for missing vs. non-missing descriptions.
+- The result of `p < 0.05` suggests that we **reject the null hypothesis** at a **5% significance level**.

+#### **Interpretation**
+Since the p-value is less than 0.05, we have **statistical evidence** that the missingness of the **"description"** column is **not missing completely at random (MCAR)**.
+Instead, it is likely related to the **submission date**, which means the missingness could be **Missing at Random (MAR) or Not Missing at Random (NMAR)**.

+This finding suggests that **newer or older recipes might have systematically different levels of missing descriptions**.
+Further investigation into submission trends, contributor behavior, or platform policy changes over time could help clarify why descriptions are more frequently missing for certain submission periods.

+####  Plotly plots
+<iframe
+  src="assets/plot1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/plot2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>